awslabs/python-deequ/README.md

 ## Quickstart

 Install PyDeequ into your Python environment with `pip install pydeequ`.
 The following will quickstart you with some basic usage.
 For more in-depth examples, take a look in the [`tutorials/`](tutorials/) directory for executable Jupyter notebooks of each module.
-For documentation on supported interfaces, look in the [`docs`](docs/) directory.
+For documentation on supported interfaces, view the [`documentation`](https://pydeequ.readthedocs.io/).

 ### Set up a PySpark session
 ```python